Chapter 6 Data Visualization with ggplot2

 geom_point()

-Possible solutions for overplotting:
+Common solutions to overplotting:

-1. Use smaller points (size)
+1. Use smaller points (size): Reducing the point size decreases overlap.

 diamonds_ggplot +